 An entertaining programme for kids (also if they have grown up a bit!) with concerts, downtown tasting of local dishes, masks, costumes, parties and a huge desire of having fun all over Garda Trentino.

-Exactly in Arco (on the 23rd and 24th February, and also on the 2rd, 3rd March), Carnival is strictly connected to the town.
+Exactly in Arco (on the 15th and 16th February, and also on the 20t, 21st, 22nd and 23rd February), Carnival is strictly connected to the town.
 Here, a purely fun Carnival is celebrated.
 Also this year there will be the floats and the kids, dressed up as princesses or pirates, won’t be just spectators, but rather real protagonists on the floats where they could get loose with the entertainers.
 The historical city centre of Arco will dress up as well to become a real playground for the little ones with stilt walkers, clowns and jugglers.

-Always here in Arco, the perfume of the gnocchi (free dishes will be available for everyone) will flood through the streets with the traditional “venerdì gnoccolaro” on the 1rd March, both in the town centre and in the nearby communities of Chiarano and Varignano.
+Always here in Arco, the perfume of the gnocchi (free dishes will be available for everyone) will flood through the streets with the traditional “venerdì gnoccolaro” on the 21sd February, both in the town centre and in the nearby communities of Chiarano and Varignano.

 In Torbole (on the 23rd February) is instead time to celebrate a tasty Carnival, following the tradition with the classical Sbigolada.
 That’s the free tasting of “bigoi con le sardele” (a special type of pasta with sardines) and Garda Trentino extra virgin olive oil.
 On the 25th February, the culinary protagonists of the Carnival will be the spaghetti with ragout in nearby Nago, with a cheerful free distribution for everybody!

 The gormandizers will struggle to stop at the first… taste!